What is this project all about?

 more than ten years and is one of the most successful open source CMSes

-More and more results of "TYPO3 User Experience Week" in November 2009 are
+More and more results of "TYPO3 User Experience Week" in

 being implemented as core-features or TYPO3 extensions.
 Back then a team

 of around 30 developers, designers and project managers laid the

 foundation for a more user friendly TYPO3.

 One part of this was already implemented as the Grid

 which is available for download from the official extension repository

 since 2011.
 We want to develop this extension further and adapt it to the